MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/initializing-client-applications.md

     .Build();
 ```

 In production however, certificates are recommended as they're more secure than client secrets.
-They can be created and uploaded to the Azure portal.
+They can be created and uploaded to the Microsoft Entra admin center.
 The code would then be the following:

 ```csharp
 IConfidentialClientApplication app = ConfidentialClientApplicationBuilder.Create(clientId)